 Another word embodying a form of fear.
 Lopez observed that Eskimos have lived with more fear than we are used to, saying that ‘on a day to day basis, they have more fear’ (which is not to imply any less courage).
 He also refers to someone asking a shaman about Eskimo beliefs, with the striking response: “We do not believe.
 We fear.”

-The fear implied in the word kappia Lopez defines as apprehension in the face of unpredictability, such as having to cross thin ice.
+The fear implied in the word kappia Lopez defines as apprehension in the face of unpredictability.

 ‘Fear in the face of unpredictable violence, apprehension – having to cross thin sea ice, kappia.’

 See also my bestellar review of this wonderful book, complete with a mosaic of quotations, metaphors, triologisms and other alluring Eskimo words.

 Source: Barry Lopez, Arctic Dreams, pp. 7 and 201